-New Yorker’s have a reputation for an aggressive, “take no prisoners” style of driving.
-Think of the movie Taxi Driver, or any movie for that matter that shows tourists trying to navigate the populated city blocks.
+New Yorkers have a reputation to be aggressive, “take no prisoners” attitude drivers.
+Think the movie Taxi Driver, or any movie for that matter that shows tourists trying to navigate the populated city blocks.
 Yellow taxi cabs are synonymous with the big apple, these days however there are as many transportation options as there are new pizza joints to try.
 Be wary though, if you don’t venture in equipped with at least the basic transportation knowledge, you may find yourself contacting a car accident lawyer.

 Planes, trains and automobiles, you can find all of these and then some in the city that never sleeps.
 If you choose to do so, you could travel through the city via bus, MTA Subway, taxi, car, bike, or even horse drawn carriage.
 As a first time visitor, what are your best options?
 This of course depends on where you would like to go, and how much money you would like to spend.
 The classic, and direct option would be hailing a cab.